About the author

 Evidence suggests that if they’re allowed proper time to run, jump, socialise and play, many of these attention problems start to dissipate.
 The real challenge is not to fix the kids, it’s to fix the system.

 Play is not trivial.
 It is vitally important to children’s growth and development, especially in the early years.
 The good news is that more and more people are beginning to understand this, and things are beginning to change.
 Dirt is Good is a great example, with its campaign to promote the importance of real play.
-DiG has created an alliance called the Real Play Coalition with other organisations working in the same field to provide a coordinated approach across a broad range of social programmes.
+DiG has created an alliance called the with other organisations working in the same field to provide a coordinated approach across a broad range of social programmes.
 I’m delighted to be part of that effort.